-CHECK OUT OUR LATEST EXHIBITION!
+CHECK OUT OUR THIRD VIRTUAL EXHIBITION!

 Linking is the process of establishing that various objects have something in common, whether through high-level definitions (‘tree’, ‘flower’, ‘frog’, ‘dog’ etc.) or by using more specific details such as plant classification, scientific name, creator’s name/s, geolocation and more.
 The platform will support the creation of new classifications using simple vocabularies.
 Based on common terms, these simple wordlists will enable the use of everyday language in the discovery of natural history content described on a scientific level.